Maria Weston Chapman: Anti-slavery work

 For nearly 20 years, between 1839 and 1858, Chapman edited The Liberty Bell, an annual anti-slavery gift book sold at the Boston Bazaar as part of fundraising.
 The giftbook was composed of contributions from various notable figures: Longfellow, Emerson, Elizabeth Barrett Browning, Harriet Martineau, and Bayard Taylor, among others, none of whom was paid for their contributions aside from a copy of The Liberty Bell.
 She also served as editor to The Liberator in Garrison's absence, and was on the editorial committee of the National Anti-Slavery Standard, the official mouthpiece of the AASS.
 Chapman was also a member of the peace organisation, the Non-Resistance Society, which published The Non-Resistant.

 Chapman was a prolific writer in her own right, publishing Right and Wrong in Massachusetts in 1839 and How Can I Help to Abolish Slavery? in 1855.
 Aside from these works, she published her poems and essays in abolitionist periodicals.
 In 1840 divisions between Garrisonians and the more political wing of the anti-slavery movement split the AASS and correspondingly the BFASS into two opposing factions.
 Maria, nicknamed "Captain Chapman" and the "great goddess" by her opponents and "Lady Macbeth" even by her friends, outmaneuvered the opposition.
 She took control of a resurrected BFASS, which from then on mainly focused on organizing the Boston bazaar as a major fundraiser for abolitionism.

-The church she attended, Federal Street Church (Boston), Unitarian, is featured on the Boston Women's Heritage Trail.
+The church she attended, Federal Street Church, Unitarian, is featured on the Boston Women's Heritage Trail.